talwrii/yt-cli-rmt-guide/README.md

 To enable streamkeys for use with debug (MPIRS), you must run a script.

 1. Find the id of the streamkeys extension.
 Go to `brave://extensions/` and click on the Details of streamkeys package.
 This should have an ID - copy this ID.
 2. Run the script `python3 ./build/unpacked-dev/native/mpris_host_setup.py install $ID` with this ID.

-The command `playerctl pause` should now pause youtube and `playerctl play` start it.
+The command `playerctl pause` should now pause youtube and `playerctl play` start it again.

 ## Usage
 You can use `playerctl` from the command-line.
 You may like to explore the documentation.
 This script can be wrapped for ther purposes.